Birth Father Rights in Kentucky

 You may have the birth father’s full support and involvement in the creation of your adoption plan.
 Or the birth father may be absent or unsupportive, and you’re wondering if you can choose adoption without the father’s involvement.

 Pregnant women considering adoption have asked questions about birth father rights in Kentucky like:

 “Can I pursue adoption when the father is unknown in KY?”

 ”Can I give my baby up for adoption without the father’s consent in Kentucky?”

 “Does the birth father have to agree to adoption?
 What if he disagrees with my adoption decision?”

 You can find more answers to questions about birth father rights in Kentucky adoptions below.
-For any other questions you may have, call 1-800-ADOPTION for free adoption information with no obligation now.

 How Your Relationship Status Affects Adoption

-No two situations are exactly alike, and your individual circumstances and relationship status will change how we move forward with an adoption in Kentucky.
+No two situations are exactly alike, and your individual circumstances and relationship status will change how we move forward with adoption in Kentucky.
 But in the past, American Adoptions has successfully completed adoptions with birth mothers who were:

 Married to the father of the baby they placed for adoption